Frustrated Magnetism in Mott Insulating (V$_{1-x}$Cr$_x$)$_2$O$_3$: Extended Data Modeling

 The calculation was carried out to obtain the first 12 exchange constants of monoclinic pure V$_2$O$_3$ by combining the total energies of two supercells: (1) A $2\times2\times2$ supercell with P$\overline{1}$ symmetry, which leaves 8 V$^{3+}$ ions inequivalent (2) A $1\times\sqrt{2}\times\sqrt{2}$ with P$\overline{1}$ symmetry, also containing 8 inequivalent V$^{3+}$ ions.
 While neither of the two structures allow for resolution of all 12 exchange constants, the combined equations have enough information.

 The exchange constants resulting from this calculation at $U$ = 3 eV are listed in the 3rd column of Table~\ref{LT_J_pure_sample}.
 The equations determined for the spin configurations analyzed indicate some correlations between the inferred exchange constants, in particular between $J_{\alpha}$ and $J_{\epsilon}$.
 Statistical errors are on the order of 0.5 meV, providing a reasonable degree of confidence for all except the smallest exchange constants, $J_{\zeta 2}$ and $J_{\iota}$.
 The resultant neutron scattering intensity obtained from these exchange constants through LSWT as implemented in SpinW \cite{SpinW} are plotted in Fig. \ref{disp_supp}(a).
-We note that, as expected from the aforementioned correlations, it is possible to exchange $J_{\alpha}$ and $J_{\epsilon}$ with little effect on the overall dispersion, especially for the ideal case of a single domain sample.
-As for $\rm (V_{1-x}Cr_x)_2O_3$, almost all of these calculated exchange constants are satisfied in the AFI phase.